 How To Understand That You Need The Chainsaw Bar Replacement

-There are two common spots where the chainsaw guide bar body wears.
+here are two common spots where the chainsaw guide bar body wears from sliding.
 They are on the top side of the bar rails as well as on the surfaces inside these rails.

-It’s rather simple to notice anything on the top of the rails, so it’s easier to start examination from this spot.
-What you should remember examining the guide bar?
+It’s rather simple to notice anything on the top of the guardrails, so it’s easier to start examination from this spot.
+What you should remember examining the alignment rod?
 Just stick to the following rules:

-- You have to inspect very carefully the area behind the guide bar nose since there the rails get damaged most quickly.
-It’s so especially when you apply your instrument for lots of limbing operations, and this area of the guide bar works most of all;
+- You have to inspect very carefully the area behind the alignment rod nose since there the guardrails get damaged most quickly.
+It’s so especially when you apply your instrument for lots of limbing operations, and this area of the alignment rod works most of all, with additional pressure on the engine;

 - You should also seek chipping or some other kind of rail damage;

 - If you see that there is no damage in the nose area, the good idea is to examine the rails on the heel.
-There you can also find some evidence of wear.
-Another thing which is advised to do is to turn the n the bar in order to examine its profile at the heel.
-You will understand that the bar is worn if you notice a narrow tail of the bar.
+There you can also find some evidence of wear from sliding.
+Another thing which is advised to do is to twist the n the bar in order to examine its profile at the heel.
+You will understand that the bar is tattered if you notice a narrow tail of the bar.
 Or you can see that the tail is likely to wear out soon, so you will need to decide how soon you will need a new bar;

-- The following step is to check the depth of the bar groove.
-If the bar heel is worn enough, the rails will be shallow.
+- The following step is to check the depth of the groove.
+If the bar heel is tattered enough, the guardrails will be shallow.
 In fact, sometimes the groove gets so shallow that you can easily notice where the drive links of the chain have rubbed in the groove bottom.
-If while examining you find anything like that, you don’t need further inspection since you can already make it clear that the bar is worn out and you need to replace it;
+If while examining you find a worn out drive link, you don’t need further inspection since you can already make it clear that the bar is shabby and you need to replace it or get a chain saw bar repair;

-- If you still don’t see any damage, the next thing you need to inspect is the inside rails.
-Although they are difficult to see, there is a method how you can estimate how much the bar is worn out.
-When the chain is on the bar you should take the chainsaw so that a straight edge is against the bar body as well as the cutter tooth’s side plate.
-When the rails are okay, they will keep the chain straight with just a little gap between the straight edge and the body of the bar.
+- If you still don’t see any damage, the next thing you need to inspect is the inside guardrails.
+When the chain is on the bar you should take the chainsaw so that a direct edge is against the bar body as well as the cutter tooth’s side plate.
+When the rails are okay, they will keep the chain direct with just a little gap between the direct edge and the body of the bar.
 But in case of the groove wearing out the chain will lean.
-When there is a lot of lean, there happens to be no gap between the body of the bar and the straight edge.
-Therefore, you can understand that the inside rails are already worn out and you need to replace the chainsaw bar.
+When there is a lot of lean, there happens to be no gap between the body of the bar and the direct edge.
+Therefore, you can understand that the inside rails are already worn out and you need to replace the sawing machine bar.

 Useful Technical Tips: Chainsaw Bar Maintenance

-In this video will learn how to maintain your chainsaw bar and what to look for as signs of wear.
+In this video will learn how to preserve your sawing machine bar and what to look for as signs of wear.

 Chainsaw Bar Maintenance: Main Features

-Below we would like to cover several main aspects of how you can maintain the guide bar of your chainsaw so that it can serve you for a longer period of time and as efficiently as in the beginning of the chainsaw use.
+Below we would like to cover several main aspects of how you can keep the alignment rod of your sawing machine properly maintained so that it can serve you for a longer period of time and as efficiently as in the beginning of the sawing machine use.

 The Aim Of Grinding The Rails

-It’s a common practice that the tops of the bar rails wear out with the same speed, but it’s not like that each time.
+It’s a common practice on how to maintain chainsaw quality that the tops of the bar rails wear out with the same speed, but it’s not like that each time.
 During various cutting operations sometimes one bar rail can deal with more pressure than the other one, and vice versa in some other type of cutting.
-Of course, one of the rails can get worn out more quickly than the other.
+Of course, one of the rails can get tattered more quickly than the other.

-When it happens, the chain won’t hold square on the guide bar.
+When it happens, the chain won’t hold square on the alignment rod, no matter if it is an old or new chain.
 You can solve this issue by grinding the tops of the rails using a special grinder to make the rail height even and to make the rails perpendicular to the bar side.
 But you should take into account that grinding reduces the life of the guide bar, so you need to be ready to replace the guide bar rather soon after the grinding.

 Wire-Like Edges And How To Deal With Them

-When you examine your chainsaw bar, you can see the wire-like edge on the outside of the chainsaw bar rails.
+When you examine your sawing machine bar, you can see the wire-like edge on the outside of the sawing machine bar rails.
 You should be carefuls since these edges may be sharp.
 It’s a good idea to have a fine-tooth flat file for this case so that you can remove such edges with it.
 Why do we need to solve this issue?

 Another thing which you can apply instead of the flat file is a pneumatic or electric disc sander.
-If you do have it, don’t forget to use it in the direction which sends debris away from the guide bar as if you do it towards the bar, the small pieces of steel and abrasive grit will go to the bar groove.
+If you do have it, don’t forget to use it in the direction which sends debris away from the alignment rod as if you do it towards the bar, the small pieces of steel and abrasive grit will go to the groove.

-And if there is some abrasive in the groove when you put the chain and bar back on the chainsaw, it will spoil the inside of the rails.
+And if there is some abrasive in the groove when you put the chain and bar back on the sawing machine, it will spoil the inside of the rails.
 Moreover, if it gets to the bar nose, it will also damage the bar.

 Checking The Machining Plug